-The Annual Meeting of Stockholders of Cohu, Inc. ("Cohu") will be held at the Cohu corporate offices, located at 12367 Crosthwaite Circle, Poway, California 92064-6817 on Wednesday, May 11, 2011, at 9:00 a.m.
+The Annual Meeting of Stockholders of Cohu, Inc. ("Cohu") will be held at the Cohu corporate offices, located at 12367 Crosthwaite Circle, Poway, California 92064-6817 on Wednesday, May 9, 2012, at 8:00 a.m.
 Pacific Time, for the following purposes:

-- 1. To elect one director, for a term of three years. - 2.
-To approve an advisory vote on executive compensation. - 3.
-An advisory vote on the frequency of holding an advisory vote on executive compensation. - 4.
-The reapproval of the performance-based compensation measures to be used under the Cohu, Inc. 2005 Equity Incentive Plan, as required by Section 162(m) of the Internal Revenue Code. - 5.
-To approve an amendment to the Cohu 1997 Employee Stock Purchase Plan. - 6.
-To ratify the appointment of Ernst & Young LLP as Cohu's independent registered public accounting firm for 2011. - 7.
+- 1. To elect two directors, for a term of three years. - 2.
+Advisory vote to approve named executive officer compensation. - 3.
+To approve amendments to the Cohu 2005 Equity Incentive Plan (the "2005 Plan"), which increase the number of shares of stock subject to the Plan by 1,400,000 and increase the number of shares which may be issued pursuant to restricted stock and performance awards under the 2005 Plan by 1,000,000. - 4.
+To ratify the appointment of Ernst & Young LLP as Cohu's independent registered public accounting firm for 2012. - 5.
 To act upon such other matters as may properly come before the Meeting or any adjournment or postponement thereof.

-Only stockholders of record of Cohu as of the close of business on March 16, 2011 will be entitled to vote at the meeting.
+Only stockholders of record of Cohu as of the close of business on March 14, 2012 will be entitled to vote at the meeting.

-Since the holders of a majority of the outstanding shares of voting stock of Cohu entitled to vote at the meeting must be represented to constitute a quorum, all stockholders are urged either to attend the meeting in person or to vote by proxy.
+The holders of a majority of the outstanding shares of voting stock of Cohu entitled to vote at the meeting must be represented in person or by proxy to constitute a quorum for the Meeting, and therefore all stockholders are urged either to attend the meeting in person or to vote by proxy.

-A complete list of the stockholders of record entitled to vote at the meeting, arranged in alphabetical order and showing the address of each stockholder and the number of shares registered in the name of each stockholder, will be available at Cohu's corporate offices, for the examination of any stockholder during normal business hours for a period of ten days immediately prior to the meeting.
+A complete list of the stockholders of record entitled to vote at the Meeting, arranged in alphabetical order and showing the address of each stockholder and the number of shares registered in the name of each stockholder, will be available at Cohu's corporate offices, for the examination of any stockholder during normal business hours for a period of ten days immediately prior to the meeting.